dickdavis/model-context-protocol-rb/README.md

 #### ModelContextProtocol::Server::Resource

-The `Resource` class is used to define a resource that the MCP client can use.
+The `ModelContextProtocol::Resource` base class allows subclasses to define a resource that the MCP client can use.
 Define the [appropriate metadata](https://spec.modelcontextprotocol.io/specification/2024-11-05/server/resources/) in the `with_metadata` block, and then implement the 'call' method to build your prompt.
 The `call` method should return a `TextResponse` or a `BinaryResponse` data object.

 ```ruby
 class TestResource < ModelContextProtocol::Server::Resource